vfarcy/PythonSkeleton/README.md

 - One of these environments is needed for each project.

 -  To use the versions of python and pip inside the environment, type env/bin/python and env/bin/pip respectively.

+- To make the project a standard Python packages so it can be imported later, two empry files called __init__.py have to be created

 ## Guidelines ##